palewire/first-news-app/docs/index.rst

 First News App
 ==============

-A step-by-step guide to publishing a simple news application with Python, Flask and GitHub.
+A step-by-step guide to publishing a simple news application.

 This tutorial will walk you through the process of building an online application from a structured dataset.
-You will get hands-on experience in every stage of the development process, writing Python, HTML and JavaScript using version control tools.
+You will get hands-on experience in every stage of the development process, writing Python, HTML and JavaScript with Git.
 By the end you will have deployed a working application on the World Wide Web.

 This guide was prepared for training sessions of `Investigative Reporters and Editors (IRE) <http://www.ire.org/>`_